-Children to enter through KS2 door between 8:45 and 8:55am.
+Children to enter through the external doors on the KS2 playground between 8:45 and 8:55am.
+School gates will be opened at 8:45am.

 If children are late, they should enter through the school office, with an adult to sign them in.
+If our child arrives after 9am they will receive a late mark.
+If your child arrives after 9:20, this will be recorded as an unauthorised absence.

-Children will be dismissed at 3:30pm from KS2 door.
+Children will be dismissed at 3:30pm from the KS2 playground doors.